 - Spread the eggplant out in a single layer on the baking sheet and transfer to the center rack of the oven.
 Bake for 20 to 25 minutes until tender.

 - In the meantime, prepare the toppings.
-Slice the tomatoes and red onion (or use pickled red onion).
+Slice the tomatoes and red onion (or use my recipe for pickled red onion).
 In a small bowl, stir together the yogurt, cucumber, dill, lemon juice, and garlic.
 Season with salt to taste.
 Warm up the pita bread in a skillet over medium-high heat for a few minutes.
 You can also put a pita round directly on a flame on a gas stove.
 Heat it for 30 seconds per side and use silicone-tipped tongs to carefully flip and remove the pita.

 - When the eggplant is ready, assemble the sandwiches.
 Place several eggplant strips in the center of a warm pita, followed by the toppings and tzatziki.
 Add some extra fresh dill if desired.
 Enjoy!